ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index-ibmcloud-secure-perimeter-health.md

     ```
     {: pre}

-2. After the container produces a report, review the [Analysing scan results](#sph_scan_results) section to understand the results.
+2. After the container produces a report, review the [Analyzing scan results](#sph_scan_results) section to understand the results.

-## Analysing scan results
+## Analyzing scan results
 {: #sph_scan_results}

 The `ibmcloud-secure-perimeter-health` produces a formatted report on functioning health of a Secure Perimeter: